eudanielhenrique/Animated-Lower-Thirds/README.md

 ### Requisitos

 Infelizmente, o OBS não suporta painéis de navegador em MacOs.
-Funciona apenas no Windows, mas pode ser usado no Linux usando a instalação instantânea do OBS (Mais informações [aqui](https://obsproject.com/forum/threads/installation-from-snap-26-1-2-35 -gbb6b1e53f-with-most-of-the-plugins-and-features.137672/))
+Funciona apenas no Windows, mas pode ser usado no Linux usando a instalação instantânea do OBS (Para mais informações [clique aqui](https://obsproject.com/forum/threads/installation-from-snap-26-1-2-35-gbb6b1e53f-with-most-of-the-plugins-and-features.137672/))

+Unfortunately, OBS doesn't support browser panels on MacOs.
+It only works on Windows, but can be used on Linux using the snap installation of OBS (More info [here](https://obsproject.com/forum/threads/installation-from-snap-26-1-2-35-gbb6b1e53f-with-most-of-the-plugins-and-features.137672/))

 ## Uso